Introduction (to the Preview)

 To make this preview readily accessible to an intelligent non-specialist audience, three things reduce its breadth and depth.

 First, the preview length is drastically limited from the book length—e.g., from an estimated 350 to approximately 50 pages.
 That entails judicious selection, and concise re-writing, of only the most fundamental and easily understandable topics.

 Second, Chapter 1 of the preview is relatively comprehensive and self-contained, given that it is just the first part of a preview (which may lead readers to a sense of déjà vu in subsequent chapters).
 The intent is that for some readers, Chapter 1 alone might suffice, at least initially.

 Thirdly, the prerequisite mathematical and other knowledge is reduced by using language that is a compromise between informality and accuracy.

 The book itself is somewhat more demanding in parts than this preview.
-It requires a modest amount of cognitive maturity for abilities such as: learning unfamiliar concepts; reasoning about abstractions; problem solving; and making both conceptual and engineering trade-offs between algorithms and efficient implementations of them.
+It requires a modest amount of cognitive maturity for abilities such as reasoning about abstractions, and being comfortable with notationally dense mathematical arguments (although the mathematics per se is not complex).

 Some of the book’s references provide remedial coverage of formal topics that readers may need, such as for optimization (e.g., non-deterministic scheduling algorithms) and subjective probability theories.
 Other references provide optional additional background outside the main scope of the book.
 In this preview (but not the book), no-cost on-line references are chosen as much as suitable.